-- 1. Degree-seeking graduate student in good standing at the University of Kansas, continuing graduate studies in the Department in Fall 2023. - 2.
-Experience as a GTA in the Department of Spanish and Portuguese. - 3.
-Fluency in Spanish and English. - 4.
-Completion of SPAN 801 or the equivalent. - 5.
-Academic preparation sufficient to teach courses at the required level for the SLI Buenos Aires. - 6.
-All other things being equal, the committee will consider seniority and relevance to the student's academic program and give priority to a person who has not previously worked with a KU summer program abroad.
+- Degree-seeking graduate student in good standing at the University of Kansas, continuing graduate studies in the Department in Fall 2024. - Experience as a GTA in the Department of Spanish and Portuguese. - Fluency in Spanish and English. - Completion of SPAN 801 or the equivalent. - Academic preparation sufficient to teach courses at the required level for the Lawrence campus. - All else being equal, the committee will prioritize individuals based on their seniority and relevance to the student's academic program.
+Preference will be given to applicants who have not previously participated in a KU summer campus program.

 Application procedure: A complete application includes three main components.
-These materials must be submitted through our website at https://kusurvey.ca1.qualtrics.com/jfe/form/SV_5AXaU16UivcPHMy, to Professor Antônio R.M.
+These materials must be submitted through our website at https://kusurvey.ca1.qualtrics.com/jfe/form/SV_bxCSIBWTgjCtmyG to Professor Antônio R.M.
 Simões, Director of the Graduate Studies and Admissions Committee.